Amulet-Games/Amulet-Games/README.md

 Hi, this is Amulet-Games and I want to use github here to save all my previous projects and future works. <br />

-About myself, I am a Unity developer that have been using and learning Unity for 2 to 3 years now. <br />
+About myself, I am a Unity developer that have been using and learning Unity for 2 - 3 years now. <br />
 I like to program major systems like: <br />

 Enemy: <br />